National Writers Union: Structure

-Ultimate power in the NWU rests in the biennial Delegate Assembly (DA), subject to the provisions of the UAW's constitution.
-Delegates are elected to the assembly by local chapters and serve a term of two years.
+Ultimate power in the NWU rests in the biennial Delegate Assembly (DA) and elegates are elected to the assembly by 17 local chapters and serve a term of two years.
 Each chapter is allocated a number of delegates according to the size of its membership.
 The DA sets over-all union strategy and policy, charters new locals, and establishes national working bodies that carry out union activities.
 Delegates are unpaid volunteers.

 The National Executive Committee (NEC) consists of 11 officers directly elected by the membership.
 The NEC administers the union between meetings of the National Executive Board (NEB), oversees union staff, initiates new union activities, and implements strategies, campaigns, projects, and policies adopted by the Delegate Assembly.

 The President is paid a full-time salary and the Vice presidents and Financial Secretary/Treasurer are paid part-time salaries.
 (The question of salaries is the subject of perennial debate within the NWU.)

 There is a National Executive Board (NEB), consisting of the 11 officers of the National Executive Committee plus the chairs of the 17 local chapters.
 The NEB meets annually to approve the annual budget and to review the implementation of policies adopted by the Delegate Assembly.

 Contested elections for the National Executive Committee officers have occasionally been the subject of great controversy within the NWU, and a considerable level of acrimony has inevitably developed.
 In particular, during one re-election attempt, a president was charged with using union funds to promote his campaign.
-The charge went to the US Department of Labor, but the Department refused to hear the case after Lowell Peterson, a United Auto Workers lawyer, insisted that Federal labor law did not apply to the Writers Union.
+The charge went to the US Department of Labor, but the department refused to hear the case after Lowell Peterson, a United Auto Workers lawyer, insisted that Federal labor law did not apply to the Writers Union.
 Despite its name, wrote Peterson, on behalf of the NWU and President Jonathan Tasini, the union was in fact not legally a "labor organization," since its members are freelancers.
 Peterson's position was felt by many members to undermine two decades of work in establishing the NWU as writers' legitimate bargaining representative under Federal labor law.

+History

+The NWU previously was Local 1981 of the United Automobile Workers, AFL–CIO since merging with them in 1992.
+On 11 May 2020, the NWU disaffiliated with the UAW.